-The transition away from the London Interbank Offered Rate (LIBOR) and other IBORs is unlike any previous regulatory reform – underpinning loans, debt and derivatives contracts estimated at $350 trillion globally, its scale is potentially larger, it will involve a great number of granular moving parts and is technically challenging.
+The transition away from the London Interbank Offered Rate (LIBOR) and other IBORs is unlike any previous regulatory reform, it involves a considerable number of moving parts and is a significant technical challenge.

-Whilst alternative risk-free rates are still being agreed, now is the time for banks, asset managers and corporates to start focussing on the replacement timeline, planning and understanding how to make an orderly transition.
+Banks, asset managers and corporates are focussing on the replacement timeline, planning and understanding how to make an orderly transition and Linklaters is working with a range of entities on various aspects of their transition.

-IBOR transition will be a project of great scale and complexity – and Linklaters can support you through this journey as your strategic legal adviser, as well as legal adviser for the various specific product areas.
-We can bring our unrivalled market-leading knowledge of IBOR-related issues, our depth of experience, as well as our track record of running strategic matters driven by regulatory change.
+Linklaters can support you through your journey or at any stage in relation to each relevant product area, bringing our unrivalled market-leading knowledge of IBOR-related issues, our depth of experience, as well as our track record of running strategic matters driven by regulatory change.

 Click here to talk to our team of experts, and do explore our insights on this topic.